Atrocitus06/BridgeLabz_Java/README.md

 • 14-Jan-2026 (Wednesday): Started learning Object Oriented Programming basics , covering topics such as class , object and constructors.

 • 16-Jan-2026 (Friday): Completed topics such as keywords, inheritance and design principles.

+• 19-Jan-2026 (Monday): Started with Linked List and attended review successfully.